 I am the Associate Professor of the History of the Islamic World in the Department of History and Geography at Columbus State University.
-Additionally, I serve as the Digital Humanities Program Coordinator and as the CSU Honors College Interim Associate Dean.
+Additionally, I serve as the Associate Dean of Interdisciplinary Studies and Honors, as well as the Digital Humanities Program Co-Coordinator.

 In research, I am an early Islamic historian who focuses on Arabic historiography and the foundational period of Islamic history – particularly the early Islamic conquests and the depictions of the early Islamic state in history and literature.
 Much of my work has focused on the writing of the Muslim historian al-Baladhuri (d. ca. 279 AH/892 CE), where I have looked at unique information held in his book, identified the spread of historical information between him and both earlier/later authors, and have used the tools of the digital and computational humanities to identify text reuse in/of his surviving texts.
 This includes my recent monograph, Arab Conquests and Early Islamic Historiography